Butterflies (1993 film): Production

 Rajiv Anchal and Mohanlal were supposed to make a film titled Australia.
 Based on a script by P. Balachandran, it was the story of a car racer who meets an accident and suffers serious burns on one side of his face.
 Filming began at Sriperumbudur with a Formula One car race sequence featuring Mohanlal that was shot with six cameras.
 After a week's shoot the project was dropped, reportedly due to budget constraints.
 However, in a TV show in 2020, Anchal recalled that the film was cancelled due to superstitious reasons when some people persuaded Mohanlal to opt out from the film supposing that the role of a disfigured person may bring jinx, Mohanlal eventually opted out, dropping the film altogether.
 His character in Australia was inspired by Formula One race driver Niki Lauda.

 The car race scenes shot for Australia was later used in the opening titles of Butterflies (in the song "Minnaminni Koodum Thedi").
 Principal photography took place in Bangalore, where there was a 60-day long shoot.
 Aishwarya had worked in Priyadarshan's Gardish, the same crew was working in Butterflies and Aishwarya was also invited for the film.
-In fact, Aishwarya was keen on working with Mohanlal and was a fan of his work.
+In fact, Aishwarya was keen on working with Mohanlal and was a fan of his work.Some of the challenging shots in action scenes by the late cinematographer J. Williams have received recognition.